Alex (comic strip): List of characters

 Robin Thorne was a graduate trainee who was employed at Megabank at the time of the dot-com bubble.
 Being of a new generation, his knowledge and use of the internet made him quite a contrast to Alex.
 The differences between two generations could be quite big with one having to painstakingly explain to the other how everything worked and being frustrated when they seemed unable to grasp basic essentials: like Robin using the internet to order sandwiches and get Alex's drycleaning done without having to do it himself and denying Alex the pleasure of demeaning him in the process.
 When the dot-com bubble burst, Alex finally got the opportunity to assign such tasks to Robin, who eventually left the bank.
 Alex was later asked to contact the head of a start-up hedge fund who, instead of being wined and dined, would be quite satisfied with sandwiches in his office: the potential client was Robin, who sent Alex out to get the sandwiches.
-As a result of the credit crunch, Robin's business went bust in early 2009 and he called on Alex for a possible job back at Megabank.
+As a result of the 2008 financial crisis, Robin's business went bust in early 2009 and he called on Alex for a possible job back at Megabank.
 Since they had done a lot of business with the hedge fund Alex felt that it was only fair to grant him an interview, give him 30 seconds to give his best three investment ideas and then leave — Alex getting pleasure by treating Robin the way he had treated him.
 To make ends meet, Robin later turned his home into a bed and breakfast, and ended up serving meals to Alex again.

 Justin is a banker who successfully stood as a candidate for the Conservative Party in the 2010 UK General Election.
 He claimed his motivation for wishing to enter politics was his disgust at the recent United Kingdom Parliamentary expenses scandal, but then revealed that he had funded his campaign via various bogus claims on his expense account at the bank.
 Alex offered a job exchange to Justin during the 2019 United Kingdom general election, with Alex taking up Justin's place as MP and Justin resuming his bank career.